OsmelLavalier/Corona-Tracker-in-Sweden-/README.md

 If you want to make changes and while the server is running please use:
 - nodemon index.js.

+Once server if running, go to your local browser and type:
+- http://localhost:3000/ and you should be good to go.

 <h3><strong>Dependencies</strong></h3>
 - In the <strong>package-lock.json</strong> you can find all dependencies used to built this simple application.